-About the Barrier Trials at Naas, June 5
+About the Irish EBF Barrier Trials at Dundalk on Wednesday, July 29

 Barrier Trials are mock races with horses beginning from starting stalls as they would in official races.
 There is no onus or incentive to achieve a best possible placing in a Barrier Trial.
 There is no prize-money.

-While ITM is staging Barrier Trials primarily to meet the significant overseas demand for quality unraced thoroughbreds, all entries will be accepted.
+ITM is staging Barrier Trials primarily to meet the significant overseas demand for quality unraced thoroughbreds and they are being generously sponsored for the first time by the Irish EBF.

 Terms & Conditions of Entry